Awambeng/dev-setup-script/README.md

   - Multipass
 - Optionally sets up SSH keys for GitHub authentication
 - Configures Git for commit signing with SSH keys
+- Automatically detects the operating system (Ubuntu or macOS) and installs appropriate packages

 ## Prerequisites

-- This script is intended for Ubuntu systems.
-Ensure you have a freshly installed Ubuntu environment.
+- This script is intended for Ubuntu and macOS systems.
+Ensure you have a freshly installed environment.
-- You need to have sudo privileges to install software.
+- You need to have sudo privileges to install software on Ubuntu.
+- On macOS, ensure you have Homebrew installed.

 ## Usage